mitkury/mitkury/README.md

 - [TTabs](https://github.com/mitkury/ttabs) - tiling tabs like in VSCode with Svelte
 - [Airul](https://github.com/mitkury/airul) - managing context for AI agents

-I use AIWrapper in Supa and other AI projects.
-AIModels provides info about AI models in AIWrapper and Supa.
-RepTree plays a role of a DB in Supa.
-TTabs powers the layout of Supa.
-Airul helps me to manage context for AI agents I use at the moment (Cursor, Windsurf, Claude).
+I use AIWrapper in Sila and other AI projects.
+AIModels provides info about AI models in AIWrapper and Sila.
+RepTree plays a role of a DB in Sila.
+TTabs powers the layout of Sila.
+Airul helps me to manage context for AI agents I use at the moment (Cursor, Codex).

 And you can learn more about projects I worked on at [dkury.com](https://dkury.com).